Heritage Action: Obama administration

 In July 2010, Heritage Action launched its first advocacy campaign, opposing the Affordable Care Act (ACA), also known as Obamacare, a health care reform law supported by then president Barack Obama.
-By August 2010, the organization had helped to secure 170 Republican co-sponsors for a petition by U.S. representative Steve King (R-NY) to force a vote on repealing the ACA.
+By August 2010, the organization had helped to secure 170 Republican co-sponsors for a petition by U.S. representative Steve King (R-IA) to force a vote on repealing the ACA.
 In September 2010, the group began a 10-day television and web campaign to persuade Democrats to sign onto a repeal of the ACA.

 In January 2011, the group opened its first state-based operations in two states, North Carolina and Pennsylvania, where the organization focused on mobilizing voters in opposing the ACA.

 In August 2013, Heritage Action launched a campaign to defund or restrict the ACA by linking it to votes on the federal government's debt limit.
 In October 2013, as part of this campaign, the organization was instrumental in the government shutdown, which ultimately did not defund or limit the ACA and proved politically unpopular.
 During the shutdown, Heritage Action continued to urge lawmakers not to negotiate a measure to fully fund the government without dismantling the ACA.
 Heritage Action's strategy in tying the ACA to the shutdown was to make President Obama "feel pain" because of the shutdown, the organization's leader Michael Needham said.
 U.S. senator Orrin Hatch, a Republican from Utah, criticized Heritage Action for warning legislators not to vote for the Senate budget compromise during the government shutdown.

 In October 2013, Heritage Action was labeled a "powerhouse in a new generation of conservative groups" by HuffPost and "perhaps now the most influential lobby group among Congressional Republicans" by The New York Times.